compphylo/compphylo.github.io/MexicoCity2023/index.md

-independent loci.Accordingly, new comparative phylogeographic methods have been developed to perform inference on such RADSeq or even whole genome-scale datasets by utilizing either suites of summary statistics (Gehara et al., 2017) or aggregated (joint) site frequency spectra (Xue &Hickerson, 2017).
+independent loci.Accordingly, new comparative phylogeographic methods have been developed to perform inference on such RADSeq or even whole genome-scale datasets by utilizing either suites of summary statistics (Gehara et al., 2017) or aggregated (joint) site frequency spectra (Xue & Hickerson, 2017).
 In this proposed workshop we will present one such method, Phylogeographic Temporal Analysis (PTA), which combines advances in the computational performance of large-scale (genome-wide) coalescent simulations (Kelleher et al., 2016; Kelleher & Lohse, 2020) with the power of machine